-It was not entirely clear from the facts, but it seems that the case was taken from the jury at the close of the evidence (I think the better play in this case would have been to let the jury give its verdict and then rule on the motion so, after all of that work, you would have a verdict if the appellate court’s disagreed, which is what we have now.).
+It was not entirely clear from the facts, but the case was taken from the jury at the close of the evidence (I think the better play, in this case, would have been to let the jury give its verdict and then rule on the motion so, after all of that work, you would have a verdict if the appellate court’s disagreed, which is what we have now.).

 The majority opinion, written by “retired” Judge Dale R. Cathell, painstakingly set for the available facts (including a lot of judicial notice type stuff) that pit bulls are dangerous and looked at other jurisdictions who have acknowledged that these dogs are basically inherently dangerous.
 This is not the usual “this was the law all along – you guys just didn’t know it?” appellate opinion.
-It is clear that a new law has been made that creates strict liability for pit bulls in dog bite cases.
+A new law has been made that creates strict liability for pit bulls in dog bite cases.
 This new law is prospective and applies to this case and causes of action accruing after today.

 So what does it all mean?
 I think this is a win for Maryland lawyers handling pit bull dog bite cases and their clients.
-It does make bringing pit bull dog bite cases a whole lot easier.
-Establishing propensity in dog bite cases can be an impossible task – the defendants usually have all of the evidence and are not giving it up so easily.
+It makes bringing pit bull dog bite cases a lot easier.
+Establishing propensity in dog bite cases can be an impossible task – the defendants usually have all the evidence and are not giving it up so easily.
 There is a fear that Maryland homeowners’ policies will be changed to exclude pit bulls, but I don’t see that happening for a lot of reasons.
 Insurance companies loathe to change policy language – P.G.
-County has essentially had this law for years without any reaction from insurers.
+County has had this law for years with no reaction from insurers.
 Mortgage companies would also balk because it will leave their loans exposed.

 I think ultimately the law should probably be even more simple.
 Dog owners should be responsible for injuries caused when their dogs bit someone.
-Pit bull or Yorkshire Terrier.
+Pitbull or Yorkshire Terrier.
 Someone has to “pay” for the injuries.
-Wouldn’t it make sense for that someone not to be the innocent victims?
+Wouldn’t it make sense for someone not to be the innocent victim?

 This is not a good opinion for pit bulls themselves.
 I love dogs and I love pit bulls like any other dog.
 That’s not a throwaway line.
-I really mean it.
-But pit bulls are like that scorpion and the frog story: they are who they are (notwithstanding your “My Dog Sparky Was Half Pit and He Was the Sweetest Dog You Have Ever Seen” story).
+I mean it.
+But pit bulls are like that scorpion and the frog story: they are who they are (notwithstanding your “My Dog Sparky Was Half Pit, and He Was the Sweetest Dog You Have Ever Seen” story).
 You cannot blame the pit bull or any dog.
 If a dog bit me, the last “person” I would blame would be the dog.
-Aggressive dogs are going to be aggressive dogs.
+Aggressive dogs will be aggressive dogs.
 It is in their blood.
 [I revise that opinion here.]

 My view?
 I’ve seen estimates that as many as 6 million dogs are put to sleep killed each year.
 It is just awful.
 Should we really be breeding more pit bulls just so their owners can feel more like tough guys?
 Pit bulls should be spayed or neutered and we should move on with the dogs we have too many of already, ones that can live in harmony with other animals and humans.

-You can find the opinion here.
-My post focused on the majority opinion but the dissent is very well written and includes some very good rhetorical questions that are hard to answer.
+My post focused on the majority opinion but the dissent is very well written and includes some very good rhetorical questions hard to answer.